rikulo/rikulo-docs/docs/Getting_Started/Building_Native_Mobile_Application.md

 	* Copy all resource files needed for the Rikulo example onto `assets/www` folder. e.g. the `resources` folder and files under.
 	* Copy the compiled xxx.dart.js file onto `assets/www` folder. e.g. the `HelloWorld.dart.js`.

-4. Remove the version number from the cordova JavaScript file name in `assets/www` folder. e.g. rename `cordova-1.9.0.js` to `cordova.js`.
+4. Remove the version number from the file name of the cordova JavaScript file under `assets/www` folder. e.g. rename `cordova-1.9.0.js` to `cordova.js`.

-5. You are ready to deploy and run the Rikulo program as a native mobile application.
+5. Now you are ready to deploy and run the Rikulo program as a native mobile application.

 ![Cordova Android Development Environment](cordova-env.png?raw=true)